gary-jipp/lighthouse-exams/README.md

 ----
 ### 2)  Start the Exam
-The container will create the answer files for this exam in the `./answers` directoty
+The container will create the answer files for this exam in the `./answers` directory

 ```terminal
 ./start.sh [YOUR EXAM CODE]